firebase/firebase-admin-node/docgen/markdown/firebase-admin.credential_n.md

 Interface that provides Google OAuth2 access tokens used to authenticate with Firebase services.

-In most cases, you will not need to implement this yourself and can instead use the default implementations provided by .
+In most cases, you will not need to implement this yourself and can instead use the default implementations provided by the `admin.credential` namespace.

 <b>Signature:</b>